Bulletin IDA2E_218

 Summary

 If the directory used by the system to store MAPI dynamic profile information is unavailable for any reason, the synchronization service will not be able to log on.
 However, the console and logon test are able to successfully log on.
-The solution is to restore access to the profile directory or change the profile directory location via a registry key.

 Symptom

-The console and logon test are able to successfully connect to Exchange and create relationships.
+The Add2Exchange Console and logon test are able to successfully connect to Exchange and create relationships.
 However, synchronization fails, leaving the error message Add2Exchange AgentDirector failed to logon in the Add2Exchange Event Viewer log.

 Description